Submission guidebook

 Forms

-For starters, we are interested in poetry, fiction, philosophical writing and essays, and other forms of non-fiction.
-We enjoy works in the spirit of some of these writers.
+For starters, I am interested in poetry, fiction, philosophical writing and essays, and other forms of non-fiction.
+I enjoy works in the spirit of some of these writers.

-Given our interest in the aphoristic spirit, we are not interested in publishing extremely lengthy works on their own of any genre.
+Given my interest in the aphoristic spirit, I am not typically interested in publishing extremely lengthy works on their own of any genre, or genre fiction at all really, for that matter.

 Formatting

 Submissions are free.
 Please submit to submit (at) aphor.org.
-At the minimum, use the subject line to inform us of the title of your work, include a biography in the body of the email, and send the file.
-At the maximum, say hi to the editor (if you can find her) and recommend a film or cocktail.
+At minimum, use the subject line to inform me of the title of your work, genre, and your name.
+Include a biography in the body of the email, and, of course, attach the file.
+At maximum, you might say hi to the editor (if you can find me) and recommend a film, cocktail/mocktail, or oratorio.
+My favorites are Winter Light (1963), gin and tonics, and Bach’s St. John Passion.

 Please use Times New Roman or any similar serif.
 Do not use Courier New or any similar serif.
-Please omit the laundry list of previous publications in your biography; we’d prefer something with a little more personality, such as the name of your childhood cat or favorite Tolstoy tome.
+Please omit the laundry list of previous publications in your biography.
+I prefer biographies with a little more personality, such as including the name of your childhood cat or favorite Tolstoy tome, for example.

 Policies

-Turn-around time tends to be quick, but we accept simultaneous submissions nonetheless.
-Please let us know as soon as possible if your work is accepted elsewhere.
+Turn-around time tends to be quick, but I accept simultaneous submissions nonetheless.
+Please let me know as soon as possible if your work is accepted elsewhere.

-While we don’t prefer it, we’re okay with work that has been previously published on a personal website, or has been somehow orphaned.
-Please let us know in your cover letter so that we can consider that factor ahead of time.
+While I don’t prefer it, I’m okay with work that has been previously published on a personal website or has been somehow orphaned.
+Please let me know in your cover letter, linking to the original publication, so that I can consider that factor ahead of time.
+Even if a piece could be republished, there could be many reasons why it shouldn’t be; the more context I have, the better.

-We do not ordinarily provide feedback on accepted or rejected work.
-If you would like to receive some feedback along with your submission outcome, please donate a few dollars to our ko-fi for site maintenance (be sure to include your name), and note that you have done so in your cover letter because you desire feedback.
+I do not ordinarily provide feedback on accepted or rejected work.
+If you would like to receive some feedback along with your submission outcome, please donate a few dollars to our Ko-Fi for site maintenance (be sure to include your name), and note that you have done so in your cover letter because you desire feedback.
+Payment of any form does not influence the chances for publication.

-Feel free to send us a few submissions, but don’t flood our inbox.
+Feel free to send me a few submissions, but don’t flood my inbox.
 Submit new work as frequently as it suits you.
-If your work is declined, we encourage you to look at the work on our website to get a refreshed sense of our taste before submitting again.
+If your work is declined, I encourage you to look at the work on our website to get a refreshed sense of our taste before submitting again (at least a week later).
+I handwrite every rejection letter, so please take pride in any compliments and take notice if I ask you to keep considering us!

-To read more about our terms of publication, look here at the nitty-gritty.
-All writers, if their work was solicited, are subject to the same terms.
+To read more about my terms of publication, look here at the nitty-gritty.
+All writers, if their work was solicited, are subject to the same terms as non-solicited work.
+I reserve the right to rescind an offer of publication, or to remove a publication from the magazine website or affiliated social medias, for any reason at any time.